-For a bit of inspiration, and expert tips to achieve the healthiest and glossiest ringlets, continue scrolling.
+For a bit of inspiration and expert tips to achieve the healthiest and glossiest ringlets, continue scrolling.

-Look for ingredients like black-oat extract to smooth and prevent frayed ends, and castor oil to strengthen and reduce frizz.
+Look for ingredients like black-oat extract to smooth and prevent frayed ends and castor oil to strengthen and reduce frizz.

 We can't decide what we're more in love with: this beauty's perfectly curled locks or her gorgeous hair color.
-This hair texture is relaxed and beachy.
+The hair texture is relaxed and beachy.
 Keep the look casual by minimizing scalp oil, which can migrate down the hair shaft and flatten waves.
 Eliminate oil by shampooing the scalp and conditioning only the ends.
 Wash strands every other day—or the morning of your wedding.

 A Touch of Glam